danielang2020/danielang2020.github.io/practices/sentence.md

 - I say we aim for 60 new clients by the end of the year. = Let's aim for 60 new clients by the end of the year.

+- By the time I get there, you guys may have finished eating.
+Should I bother coming?